cresta-eu/pat_mpi_lib/readme.md

 The makefile is intended for use on the ARCHER Cray XC30 MPP Supercomputer: the makefile script references the PE_ENV environment variable.

-Before compiling please load the perftools module ("module load perftools"), and then compile by running "make".
-Once you have compiled and linked your application code with libpatmpi, you must then run "pat_build -w exe_file".
+Before compiling this library please load the perftools module ("module load perftools"), and then compile by running "make".
+The perftools module must also be loaded when linking libpatmpi with your application code.
+In addition, you must run the "pat_build -w" command with the application executable file.
 This should result in a new file with the same name as your executable but with a "+pat" suffix.

 The following text describes the interface provided by the three functions of the pat_mpi_lib library.